spesenti/SWIM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SWIM - A Package for Sensitivity Analysis
+# SWIM - An R Package for Sensitivity Analysis

 The SWIM package provides weights on simulated scenarios from a stochastic model, such that stressed model components (random variables)